seandstewart/bardly/bardly/plays/histories/henry-v/11-player.md

 ### SCENE IV.
 France.
 The KING'S palace.

 *Flourish.
-Enter the FRENCH KING, the DAUPHIN, the DUKES of BERRI and BRETAGNE, the Constable, and others*
+Enter the FRENCH KING, the DAUPHIN, and the Constable*

 **KING OF FRANCE**
 Thus comes the English with full power upon us;